haddocking/haddocking.github.io/research/index.md

 ### HADDOCK

-[HADDOCK](/software/haddock2.2) is a pioneer software in data-driven (or integrative) modelling of protein interactions and our flagship project.
+[HADDOCK](/software/haddock2.4) is a pioneer software in data-driven (or integrative) modelling of protein interactions and our flagship project.
-Developed since 2003 in our lab, it has been cited ca. 1000 times.
-A [user-friendly web server](http://haddock.science.uu.nl/services/HADDOCK2.2/haddock.php) is also available.
+Developed since 2003 in our lab, it has been cited more than 1500 times.
+A [user-friendly web server](https://wenmr.science.uu.nl/haddock2.4) is also available.
 HADDOCK is well-known for its ability to integrate data in the modelling calculations, such as:

 * *Nuclear Magnetic Resonance*: H/D Exchange, CSPs, RDCs (SANI, VEAN), PREs, PCSs, NOEs, Relaxation data (DANI)